Unique Vacation Rentals: From a House on Stilts to Your Own Private Island

 Back in the Swamp

-The two houses, named Niki’s Bungalow and Clyde’s Cottage, are more like comfy mountain homes, furnished and tucked back away from the main road.
+The two unique vacation rentals, named Niki’s Bungalow and Clyde’s Cottage, are more like comfy mountain homes, furnished and tucked back away from the main road.

 Famed nature photographer Clyde Butcher and his wife once lived in the Big Cypress home but started to rent out the dwellings in November 2009.
 Guests wanting a change of pace from certain car-clogged parts of Miami can escape to nature.
 The traffic for the vacation rentals peaks between the months of January to March.